 After the Great Recession of 2007-2008, the Dodd-Frank Wall Street Reform and Consumer Protection Act was signed into law in 2010 by President Obama.
 This law works to strengthen the US economy by increasing transparency inside the financial service sector.
 Accountability is a vital part of this law as well.

-Requirements to Become an Internal Auditor
+Requirements to Become a Certified Internal Auditor

-How is the Certified Internal Auditor Exam Scored?
+How is the CIA Exam Scored?

-Study Resources and Preparation for the Internal Auditor Exam
+Study Resources and Preparation for the Exam

 You should consider reviewing study plans that can be found online so that you know you have created a realistic study plan for yourself.
 Look for and make note of any sections that give you trouble so you can slow down.
 Keep careful track of your progress all the way up to the day of your exam.